 Here’s what you need to know:

 - Our upcoming fall semester will be predominately virtual, with limited exceptions for classes and programs that require in-person interaction and extensive experiential learning.
-We appreciate your patience as we work to finalize the list of courses that will be available in-person, on-campus in September.
+Here is the list of courses that will be available in-person, on-campus in September.

 - We take the health and wellbeing of our community seriously.
 In addition to asking any person showing symptoms of COVID-19 to leave campus immediately, we are implementing protocols aligned with public health regulations and recommendations.
-These include: enforcing physical distancing; requiring the use of non-medical masks where physical distancing is not possible; limiting the number of students, faculty, and staff on campus; encouraging safe forms of social interaction; and enhancing campus sanitization practices.
+These include: enforcing physical distancing; requiring the use of your own non-medical masks in indoor public areas at CUE, and where physical distancing is not possible (including hallways, Tegler, the library, etc); limiting the number of students, faculty, and staff on campus; encouraging safe forms of social interaction; and enhancing campus sanitization practices.

 - While some campus facilities will be open with restricted hours, others, including residences, will remain closed.
 Any student who needs to physically be in Edmonton in September and requires assistance finding appropriate accommodations is encouraged to contact our Residence Life team.